-As mentioned earlier most of the observation processing functions of OBSPROC are now integrated in the IFS.
+Most of the observation processing functions of OBSPROC are now integrated in the IFS.
 These newly integrated IFS observation processing functions are now known as "MAKE CMA REPLACEMENT" or for short MKCMARPL.

 Here we will mostly concentrate on the IFS integrated observation processing whereas the other parts of the ECMWF documentation will deal with the remaining aspects of observation processing.